| How did Rudolf Steiner (1861-1925), as the main

 1894:

-"Those who judge human beings according
+"Those who judge human

 to generic characteristics stop before the boundary beyond which people